Fulcrum-x/BBTracklist/README.md

-# Spotify Album BBCode Generator
+# Album BBCode Generator

-A tool to generate BBCode formatted album descriptions using Spotify data.
+A tool to generate BBCode formatted tracklists using the Spotify API.
 The tool securely stores Spotify API credentials using Windows DPAPI encryption.

 ## Requirements
 - Python 3.6+